patroni/patroni/docs/dynamic_configuration.rst

 - wal_log_hints: on
 - track_commit_timestamp: off

-Although following parameters are not necessarily must be the same on master and replicas, but it is better to have them eqals, therefore they are also controlled by Patroni and can be set only via Dynamic configuration.
+For the following parameters it is not essential for them to be equal on the master and the replica, it is preferred to configure the uniformly.
+Therefore they are also controlled by Patroni and can be set only via Dynamic configuration.

 - max_wal_senders: 5
 - max_replication_slots: 5
 - wal_keep_segments: 8

-Important!
-Patroni does some simple checks of new values obtained from DCS before applying them.
-Above lists containing some sane default values and it is not allowed to set new value smaller.
+These parameters are validated to ensure they are sane, or meet a minimum value.

 There are some other PostgreSQL parameters controlled by Patroni:

 - listen_addresses - is set either from ``postgresql.listen`` or from ``PATRONI_POSTGRESQL_LISTEN`` environment variable
 - port - is set either from ``postgresql.listen`` or from ``PATRONI_POSTGRESQL_LISTEN`` environment variable
 - cluster_name - is set either from ``scope`` or from ``PATRRONI_SCOPE`` environment variable
 - hot_standby: on

-To be on the safe side parameters from the above lists are not written into ``postgresql.conf``, but passed as a list of arguments to the ``pg_ctl start`` what makes it not possible to change them even with 'ALTER SYSTEM'
+To be on the safe side parameters from the above lists are not written into ``postgresql.conf``, but passed as a list of arguments to the ``pg_ctl start`` which gives the the highest precedence, even above `ALTER SYSTEM <https://www.postgresql.org/docs/current/static/sql-altersystem.html>`__

 When applying the local or dynamic configuration options, the following actions are taken: